tbaums/www/content/docs/cli.md

 kubectl kudo install kafka
 ```

 Both of these options will install new instance of that operator into your cluster.
-By default the instance name is generated.
+By default, the instance name will be generated.

-#### Install a package overriding instance name and parameters
+### Install a package overriding instance name and parameters

 Use `--instance` and `--parameter`/`-p` for setting an Instance name and Parameters, respectively: